-I prefer to use floral picks as wreath embellishments.
+Once the wreath is full of burlap scraps, it’s time to add the embellishments.
+I prefer to use floral picks and wide wire ribbon when decorating my DIY wreaths, because you can easily place the picks where you want them.
 I got my picks from Michael’s, but Hobby Lobby also has a TON of cute options.

 The great thing about using picks is that you don’t need to fire up the glue gun.
 Just stick the pick part down into the knots of your burlap strips.
 Easy peasy!
 Plus, since the embellishments aren’t glued down, you can easily switch them out for each season.
 One easy DIY burlap wreath = lots of different wreaths for the whole year!